 If your organization has many metrics, you can filter the metrics displayed down to those with a particular tag and a particular owner.
 To filter metrics, do the following:

-- Select the desired feature flag and click the Metrics impact tab.
+- Select the desired feature flag and then click the Metrics impact tab.

-- In the Results area, click 0 more filters apply.
+- In the Results area, click 0 more filters applied.
 The Filtered by area appears.
 Fill in the fields as follows:

 - In the Metric tag field, enter the desired tag to filter down your metrics.